Starting Tomato Plants From Seed

 Can starting your own seeds save money?

 Where I live a flat of tomato plants can cost around $18.
 Whereas a packet of good seeds cost about $3 and the organic seed mix is usually under $5.

-Two packs of seeds and a bag of dirt will give you about 2+ flats of plants if not more.
+Two packets of seeds and a bag of potting soil for starting seeds will allow you to start and grow about 2+ flats of plants if not more.

 So you can see right off that growing your own plants is a cost saver of about $28.00.
 Just another reason why you should give this a try!

 Before we dive into starting plants from seed, there are a few things you will need to have first.

 1. First, you will need to designate a place in your home to grow your young plants or seedlings.
 A place that is warm (although it’s not a requirement) and one that is out of the way of tiny hands and nosey pets.